dladowitz/coding-for-non-coders/curriculum/teaching_notes.md

 * Today we are simulating 2 sprints of development, a Static Site and a Rails App

 ### 1 Standup
-* What is your experience with web developement?
-	* Front end, Back End, Mobile, Databases?
-* If you have a job what you do currently.
-If you don't what you are looking to do next.
-* What you are looking to get from this class.

 * What you did yeasterday
 * What you are going to do today
 * Any blockers